Whimsy Stick

 Months 3+: Deep Bond

-Handler becomes genuinely interesting to the dog in all contexts, not just play.
+Handler becomes genuinely interesting in all contexts, not just play.
 Training responsiveness improves across the board because the dog cares about maintaining access to the relationship.
-The bond compounds — consistent interaction makes it stronger over time.
+The bond compounds over time.

-How to Bond with Your Dog: The Rescue Dog 3-3-3 Rule
+How to Bond with Your Dog After Adoption: The 3-3-3 Rule

-Rescue dogs present a different challenge.
-Many arrive in a shutdown state — they’re overwhelmed by the environmental change and may appear disinterested, flat, or even avoidant.
-For these dogs, knowing how to bond with your dog means slowing down and matching the interaction style to where the dog is in their recovery window.
+Rescue dogs need decompression before you push engagement.
+Many arrive in a shutdown state.
+They’re overwhelmed by the environmental change and may appear disinterested, flat, or avoidant.
 This is not a permanent personality trait.
-It’s a stress response, and it passes with time and patience.
+It’s a stress response.

 3